 - the risk to the water resource, other water users, communities, or the water-dependent environment

 - the expected effect of the response on future compliance

-- legal precedents, and where legislation may require the department to proceed directly to prosecution
+- legal precedents, and where legislation may require us to proceed directly to prosecution

 - statutory time limits defining the time period within which enforcement action must be initiated.

 What is a departmental licence amendment, suspension and cancellation?

 Under the Rights in Water and Irrigation Act 1914, we have the authority to initiate an amendment to the terms, conditions and restrictions of your licence.
 In certain circumstances we may, by giving you notice in writing:

 - Vary the duration of a licence